edHelper.com

 By Cathy Pearl

-1 When people first moved to the United States, most of them were farmers.
-Most of the things that people used were made by hand.
-It took a long time to do things or make items that people needed.
+1 In the early days of the United States, most of the people were farmers.
+Most of the things that people used, such as clothes and tools, were made by hand.
+It took a long time to make the items that people needed.
 In the 1800s, this slowly began to change.
 This change was called the Industrial Revolution.

-3 For hundreds of years, spinning wheels had been used to make thread.
+3 For hundreds of years, spinning wheels had been used in homes to make thread.
 But the spinning wheel was very slow.
 It could only spin one thread at a time.
 James Hargreaves invented a machine called the spinning jenny.
-It could spin many threads at one time.
+It could spin eight threads at one time.
+Later models could spin even more.

 4 Other inventions helped to make cloth faster.
 One man built a loom that used water for power.
 This helped the workers make the material faster.
-One man could make more cloth in one day than he ever could before.
+One worker could make fifty times more cloth in one day than he ever could before.

 5 These new inventions changed how people worked.
 Before the inventions, many goods were made at home.
-After the new machines were invented, factories were started.
-Many people would come to one place and make the goods.
-These people would earn money for when they worked.
+Most people lived on farms.
+After the new machines were invented, factories were started in cities.
+Many people worked in factories to make the goods.
+People moved away from farms into the cities.
+These people earned money for their work.

 Paragraphs 6 to 14: